JairAH12/telegram-bot-aws/README.md

 It includes the following files and folders.

 - ptb_lambda.py - Code for the bot's Lambda function.
-It echos back whatever text is sent to the bot.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - data - Data loaded to S3 bucket